If you’ve navigated to this page, you may be wondering: What is an “otaku”?

 One of our goals here at Beneath the Tangles is not just to share the love of Christ through the medium of anime and similar media, but to also provide an avenue for fellow believers to share in this passion in a Christ-centered environment.
 For that reason, we have provided a simple guide here, joining our previous Anime Recommendations for Christian viewers, in order to assist people in getting started in this Japan-centric area of interest who might be concerned about it either for themselves or for a friend who they are trying to understand, or perhaps merely would like a friendly push in the right direction.
 We’ve also developed a section called Parents Corner, more specifically tailored for those with children who are interested in anime and manga.

 Otaku-centered media can usually be broken down into four major categories (excluding video games, which is a category far too broad and sometimes removed from the other four for us to be able to adequately cover here): Anime, Manga, Light Novels, and Visual Novels.
-Since individual taste often dictates which of these different media someone might show more interest in, below are links leading to a specialized list of recommendations in each medium, complete with description, pros, cons, biblical connections, and questionable content.
+Since individual taste often dictates which of these different media someone might show more interest in, below are links (in progress) leading to a specialized list of recommendations in each medium, complete with description, pros, cons, biblical connections, and questionable content.
 We hope that you will be able to use these as a resource for your own interests, or in helping a friend.

 Anime (pronounced a’-nee-may) is mostly simply understood as animation produced in Japan, though the definition has expanded in recent years to include that from other countries which is influenced by Japanese animators.
 Described as being “characterized by colorful graphics, vibrant characters and fantastic themes,” the form differs markedly from traditional western animation through it’s visual and directorial style and by commonly employing mature themes and fantastical stories.
 Well-known examples of anime include Pokemon, Naruto, and Spirited Away.

 Visit our anime movie recommendations page.